[Updated: February 21, 2025]

 $ Y = \left\{0,1,2 \right\}$

 Perceptron is a binary classifier.
 However, the Iris Data Set has three labels.
 There are two common ways to deal with multiclass problems: one-vs-all and one-vs-one.
-For this section, we use a simplified one-vs-one strategy to determinate the types of the iris plant.
+For this section, we use a simplified one-vs-one strategy to determine the types of iris plants.

-Besides, machine learning is not restricted to use all features that the data set has.
+Besides, machine learning is not restricted to using all the features in the data set.
 Instead, only important features are necessary.
-Here we only consider the two features, Sepal width, and Petal width.
+Here, we only consider the two features: the Sepal width and the Petal width.
 In fact, choosing the right features is so important that there is a subject called Feature Engineering to deal with this problem.

 import urllib.request